DreisterMeister/antiscam/README.md

 --->  data: { user: user1, pass: pass1 } <---
 ----------------------------------------------
-Then change the variables "email" and "password" so its matches the needed data. in this case it would be:
+Then change the variables "email" and "password" so it match the needed data. in this case it would be:

 user1 = names.get_full_name().replace(" ", ".") + "@" + random.choice(emails)